Melissa Riso Looks Sporty In Gold String Bikini & Baseball Cap

 Melissa Riso returned to her Instagram account on Wednesday, December 2 to share a stunning new update with her over 1.2 million followers.

-In the sexy snap, Melissa looked like a total smokeshow as she opted for a sporty and skimpy style.
-The brunette model flaunted her incredible bod in a metallic gold string bikini.
-The tight top included a low-cut neckline that flashed her abundant cleavage.
-It also featured slim straps that fastened behind her neck and showcased her muscled arms and shoulders.
+In the sexy snap, Melissa looked like a total smokeshow as she modeled a sporty and skimpy ensemble.
+The brunette flaunted her incredible bod in a metallic gold string bikini.
+The tight top included a low-cut neckline which exposed her abundant cleavage.
+It also featured slim straps which fastened behind her neck and showcased her toned arms and shoulders.

-The matching bikini bottoms did little to hide her curvaceous hips and toned thighs.
-The garment tied around her slender midsection and gave fans a peek at her flat tummy and impressive abs in the process.
-She added one simple accessory to the look, a black baseball cap with an L.A.
-Lakers logo plastered on the front.
+The matching bikini bottoms highlighted her curvaceous hips and sculpted thighs.
+The piece tied on either side and gave fans a great view of her flat tummy and impressive abs in the process.
+She added one simple accessory to the look — a black baseball cap with an L.A.
+Lakers logo on the front.

-Melissa posed with her hand around her waist and her hip pushed out.
+Melissa posed with her hand on her waist and her hip pushed out.
 She had her legs apart and her shoulders back as she pushed her chest forward and wore a big smile on her face.

 She held a large white card in her other hand, which gave details about an appearance she was making this week.
 Behind her, a light-colored wall and a sparkling art piece could be seen.

 The model wore her long, dark hair styled in sleek, straight strands.
-The locks spilled out from underneath the hat and tumbled over one of her shoulders.
+The locks spilled out from underneath the cap and tumbled over one of her shoulders.

 Melissa’s followers didn’t hesitate to share their love for the post by clicking the like button more than 1,000 times within the first 30 minutes after it was uploaded to her feed.
 Her supporters also took to the comments section to leave nearly 30 messages during that time.